 That’s where Content Stadium SHARE comes in.
 Our employee advocacy solution enables you to quickly distribute branded images and videos to your employees, who can then share it on their own social media channels in a few clicks.
 It also allows you to provide approved captions alongside your content, plus monitor how many times your content was downloaded or shared on social media.

 Perfect for any social media employee advocacy program!
 Find out more about Content Stadium SHARE, or book a demo to see our platform in action.

 More social media recruitment and employer branding ideas

 - Get more social recruiting and employer branding stats, insights and best practices in the 2022 report.

 - Check out these examples of “we are hiring” and “new employee” social media posts to inspire your own.

-- Learn more about our content creation tools for recruitment and employer branding teams.
+- Learn more about our content creation platform for recruitment and employer branding teams.